This Tortellini Minestrone Soup is loaded with veggies and packed with delicious flavor! Ready in just 30 minutes!

 - 1 pkg.
 (9 oz.) refrigerated 3-cheese tortellini pasta

 - Heat the olive oil in a large pot over medium-high heat.

 - Add onion, carrots, garlic, ¼ tsp. salt, black pepper, and red pepper flakes.

 - Saute, stirring frequently, until the vegetables are softened, about 7 minutes.

 - Pour in the chicken broth, along with the diced tomatoes and the remaining ¼ tsp. salt.

-- Bring to a boil; add tortellini and reduce heat to a medium simmer.
+- Bring to a boil; add kidney beans and tortellini and reduce heat to a medium simmer.

 - Cook 8-9 minutes or until pasta is tender.

 - Stir in Parmesan and arugula and allow greens to wilt.

 - Ladle into bowls and sprinkle with additional Parmesan, if desired.